 Interesting Monuments at Luxor Temple

-Luxor temple contains a range of interesting monuments and artefacts.
-In fact, it is one of the leading historical sites in Egypt.
+Luxor temple contains a range of exciting monuments and artefacts.
+It is one of the leading historical sites in Egypt.
 Here are just some of the highlights.

 Pylon of Ramses II

 The pylon of Ramses II was discovered in the 1880s.
-It includes two 24-meter high and 65-meter wide towers with a relief depicting Ramses at the battle of Kadesh with his advisers and generals on the right tower, while he is depicted driving his chariot over the dead and dying enemies on the left tower.
+It includes two 24-meter high and 65-meter vast towers with a relief depicting Ramses at the battle of Kadesh with his advisers and generals on the right tower.
+In contrast, he is depicted driving his chariot over the dead and dying enemies on the left tower.

-There are also two massive statues of Rameses II at the gate with four statues of the king.
+There are also two massive statues of Rameses II at the gate and four statues of the king.

 Court of Rameses II

 The Court of Rameses II is 188 feet long and 168 feet wide.
-It includes 74 papyrus columns, with bud capitals and the shrine of Thutmose III to the north, and several standing colossi of Ramses II to the south.
+It includes 74 papyrus columns with bud capitals, the shrine of Thutmose III to the north, and several standing colossi of Ramses II to the south.

 Colonnade of Amenhotep III

 The Colonnade of Amenhotep III has seven pairs of papyrus columns, and reliefs cover its walls featuring the names of Tutankhamun, Horemheb, Seti I, Rameses II, and Seti II.
-Tutankhamun decorated the eastern walls but Horemheb later erased the name of the young king, replacing it with his own.
+Tutankhamun decorated the eastern walls, but Horemheb later erased the young king’s name, replacing it with his own.

-During the Feast of Amun, which lasted twenty-four days, the sacred boats of the Theban triad were brought from Karnak into the temple of Luxor where there would be a grand parade with dancers, musicians, soldiers, priests, and the king’s royal chariots.
-They would have been received at Luxor Temple by the priestesses with flowers and offerings.
+During the Feast of Amun, which lasted twenty-four days, the sacred boats of the Theban triad were brought from Karnak into the temple of Luxor, where there would be a grand parade with dancers, musicians, soldiers, priests, and the king’s royal chariots.
+The priestesses would receive them at Luxor Temple with flowers and offerings.
 Later in the evening, the sacred boats would return home to Karnak.

-This tradition of holding this procession has continued to this day but is now held every year during the Sheikh Abou al-Haggag Festival.
+This tradition of holding this procession has continued to this day but is now held yearly during the Sheikh Abou al-Haggag Festival.

 Court of Amonhotep III

-The Court of Amenhotep III features double rows of papyrus columns on three sides and its northern end was the original entrance to the temple before it was changed due to changes made by successive rulers.
+The Court of Amenhotep III features double rows of papyrus columns on three sides.
+Its northern end was the temple’s original entrance before it was changed due to changes made by successive rulers.

 This leads into the Hypostyle Hall, which has four small rooms and an antechamber leading to the birth room, the chapel of Alexander the Great, and the sanctuary.